bcit-pollination/server-database/readme.md

 5) Change the "Connection Method" field to "Standard TCP/IP over SSH"

-6) Change the "SSH Hostname" field to "ec2-52-13-226-39.us-west-2.compute.amazonaws.com:22".
+6) Change the "SSH Hostname" field to "pollination.live".

-7) Change the "SSH Username" field to <deleted>.
+7) Change the "SSH Username" field to ubuntu.

-8) Change the "SSH Password" to <deleted>
+8) Change the "SSH Password" to d@rcy_Pr0!ject

 9) In the "SSH Key File", you must locate the .ppk file for this project's server.